WMRamadan/django-product-review-app/README.md

     conda activate django-product-review-app

-Navigate to the src/ folder inside the project folder and run the following command:
+Navigate to the src/ folder inside the project folder and run the following command for creating all database migrations:

-    python3 manage.py makemigrations
     python3 manage.py migrate

 Create your super user account with the following command inside the src/ directory: